uptane/uptane-standard/uptane-standard.md

 ### Snapshot Metadata {#snapshot_meta}

-The snapshot metadata lists version numbers and filenames of all targets metadata files.
+The Snapshot metadata lists version numbers and filenames of all Targets metadata files.
 It protects against mix-and-match attacks if a delegated supplier key is compromised.

-For each targets metadata file on the repository, the snapshot metadata SHALL contain the following information:
+For each Targets metadata file on the repository, the Snapshot metadata SHALL contain the following information:

-* The filename and version number of the each targets metadata file on the repository
+* The filename and version number of the each Targets metadata file on the repository

-The snapshot metadata MAY also list the root metadata filename and version number.
+The Snapshot metadata MAY also list the root metadata filename and version number.
 This is no longer required because of the implementation of {{TAP-5}}, but MAY be included for backwards compatibility.

 ### Timestamp Metadata {#timestamp_meta}

-The timestamp metadata SHALL contain the following information:
+The Timestamp metadata SHALL contain the following information:

 * The filename and version number of the latest snapshot metadata on the repository.
 * One or more hashes of the snapshot metadata file, along with the hashing function used.